romeerez/orchid-orm/docs/src/guide/relations.md

     author: this.belongsTo(() => AuthorTable, {
       // required is affecting on TS type of returned record
       required: true,
-      // primaryKey is a column of Author to connect with
+      // columns of this table for the connection
-      primaryKey: 'id',
+      columns: ['authorId'],
-      // foreignKey is a column of Book to use
+      // columns of the related table to connect with
-      foreignKey: 'authorId',
+      references: ['id'],
     }),
   };
 }